json-schema-org/json-schema-spec/ref.md

 8. Schema References With "$ref"

-The "$ref" keyword is used to reference a schema, and provides the ability to validate recursive structures through self-reference.
+The "$ref" keyword can be used to reference a schema which is to be applied to the current instance location. "$ref" is an assertion key word, which MUST result in a boolean assertion when the resolved schema is applied.

+The use of "$ref" MUST NOT effect adjacent keywords.

-An object schema with a "$ref" property MUST be interpreted as a "$ref" reference.
-The value of the "$ref" property MUST be a URI Reference.
-Resolved against the current URI base, it identifies the URI of a schema to use.
-All other properties in a "$ref" object MUST be ignored.
+A schema with a "$ref" property where the value of the property is a string MUST be interpreted as a "$ref" reference.
+The value of the "$ref" property MUST be a URI reference.

-The URI is not a network locator, only an identifier.
-A schema need not be downloadable from the address if it is a network-addressable URL, and implementations SHOULD NOT assume they should perform a network operation when they encounter a network-addressable URI.

-A schema MUST NOT be run into an infinite loop against a schema.
-For example, if two schemas "#alice" and "#bob" both have an "allOf" property that refers to the other, a naive validator might get stuck in an infinite recursive loop trying to validate the instance.
-Schemas SHOULD NOT make use of infinite recursive nesting like this; the behavior is undefined.
+According to RFC 3986, a URI may be a locator, a name, or both.

+A URI reference without a protocol MUST be considered a plain name fragment, and the URI reference location resolved according to section 9.2.
+The "$id" Keyword.

+A URI reference with a network addressable locator defined MUST be provided with an interface to retrieve the network accessible resource.

+Any URI may be resolvable by use of externally defined references as per section 9.2.2.
+External References.

+Implementations SHOULD NOT attempt to dereference a schema by replacing any "$ref" keyword and value with a resolved reference schema.
+A schema author may want to reference schemas that they cannot control, which may be annotated to indicate a specific version of JSON Schema.
+Implementations MAY offer to dereference a schema by inclusion, however, it SHOULD NOT be the default behaviour, and by offering such, MUST comply with the following requirements when doing so:

+- They MUST be able to re-evaluate the use of "$id" and "$ref" from external schemas
+- They MUST throw an error if a resolved schema defines a different schema version to the base JSON Schema document
+- They MUST be able to detect cyclical references (infinite loops), and MUST throw an error if encountered or allow only non cyclical references to be dereferenced
+- The result MUST NOT effect previously adjacent keywords to the original "$ref" keyword